 Question: What do I need to bring?

-Answer: Dog Crate: All dogs are required to be crated when they are not with their owners.
+Dog Crate: All dogs are required to be crated when they are not with their owners.
 If you are a first-time visitor do not need to purchase a crate but if you continue to train with us it will be required.
 If you cannot fit one into your vehicle you can teach us a collapsible crate and set it up each time you come.

 Water: You will need to bring plenty of water for your dog as there is not water always available.